 Published, May 1995

 Christianity is for people of all languages and all cultures all over the world.
-Christ said it Himself: “God so loved the (multicultural) world (of humanity), that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (Jn.
-3:16 NKJV).
-He commissioned His followers to “make disciples of all the nations” (Mt.
+Christ said it Himself: “God so loved the (multicultural) world (of humanity) that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life” (Jn.
+3:16 NIV).
+He commissioned His followers to “make disciples of all nations” (Mt.
 28:19), and this great commission is the basis of all evangelism.
 Missionaries spend years studying and learning the languages and cultures of other nations, tribes and peoples in order to fulfill our Lord’s command.

 Christ’s incarnation – His coming to earth and living as a fellow human being – is the ideal example of how to relate to another culture.
 He identified very closely with humanity in every way, except for sin.
 He identified particularly with the common, ordinary people of His day, as He usually spoke their language (Aramaic) rather than Hebrew, the religious language of the Jews, or Greek, the international language of trade and scholarship in the Roman empire.
 Aramaic was the mother tongue of most of the Jews of first century Palestine; those raised outside of Palestine spoke Greek.
 Only about 5 percent of the population were literate in Hebrew, so Christ spoke in the vernacular, the language of the people, rather than the scholarly language1.

-It is interesting to note that God performed a linguistic miracle when He communicated the gospel to a multicultural crowd in Acts 2: “There were dwelling in Jerusalem Jews … from every nation under heaven.
-And … everyone heard … in his own language” (Acts 2:5-6).
+It is interesting to note that God performed a linguistic miracle when He communicated the gospel to a multicultural crowd in Acts 2: “there were staying in Jerusalem God-fearing Jews from every nation under heaven.
+When they heard this sound … each one heard their own language being spoken” (Acts 2:5-6).
 God wanted these people to hear His message in their own language.
 And Acts 2:9-11 goes on to mention at least 16 different countries by way of example.

 This should really challenge evangelists and missionaries.
 This should also challenge church groups – especially those whose roots go back to earlier generations – as they reach out to the lost in their communities.